bishoyh/ORFeome-calculator/README.md

 # ORFeome-calculator
-Calculate and generate ORF sequences from genomes
+Calculate sizes and generate ORF sequences from genomes